marcglasberg/fast_immutable_collections/README.md

   about it and rebuild the `ListView`?
 If Flutter was simply repainting the list for every frame, it would display any changes instantly.
 But in reality Flutter must know something changed before repainting, to save resources.
 So, again, if you pass a list and then mutate it, how is Flutter supposed to know it changed?
-If has a reference to the original list, now mutated.
+It has a reference to the original list, now mutated.
 There is no way to know that the referenced list mutated since the last frame was displayed.

   By using mutable lists, Flutter only works if you create a new list: